PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 #### Descriptions

-Include a description for a [prop](../api/#user-input-props) if it helps the user understand what they need to do.
-Additionally, use markdown as appropriate to improve the clarity of the description or instructions.
-When using markdown:
+Include a description for [props](../api/#user-input-props) if it helps the user understand what they need to do.
+Additionally, use Markdown as appropriate to improve the clarity of the description or instructions.
+When using Markdown:

 - Enclose sample input values in backticks (`` ` ``)
-- Link descriptive text rather than displaying a full URL using markdown syntax.
+- Use Markdown links with descriptive text rather than displaying a full URL.

 Examples: